Bug report #3432

 License conflict with GPLv3+ libs

-Added by Volker Fröhlich over 13 years ago.
-Updated about 13 years ago.
+Added by Volker Fröhlich almost 14 years ago.
+Updated over 13 years ago.

 Status:Closed